 Semanto-phonetic writing systems may include the following types of symbol:

 Pictograms or pictographs resemble the things they represent.
 Logograms are symbols that represent parts of words or whole words.
 The image below shows some examples of pictograms from the Ancient Egyptian Hieroglyphic and Chinese scripts.
 The Chinese characters used to look like the things they stand for, but have become increasingly stylized over the years.

 Ideograms or ideographs are symbols which graphically represent abstract ideas.
 The image below shows a number of ideographic Chinese characters.

 The majority of characters in the Chinese script are semanto-phonetic compounds: they include a semantic element, which represents or hints at their meaning, and a phonetic element, which shows or hints at their pronunciation.
-Below are a few such compound characters which all share a semantic element meaning 'horse' (馬 [马] mǎ), which is used both as a semantic component and as a phonetic component.
+Below are a some compound characters which all share the element meaning 'horse' (馬 [马] mǎ), which is used both as a semantic component and as a phonetic component.

 Sometimes symbols are used for their phonetic value alone, without regard for their meaning, for example when transliterating foreign names and loan words.